COVID-19 (Temporary Measures) Act

 - Events or tourism-related contracts

-The protection accorded does not absolve or remove contractual obligations but only changes it by suspending / placing a moratorium on those obligations for an initial period of 6 months from 20 April 2020 to 19 October 2020.
-This is to allow time for contracting parties to negotiate and work out an acceptable solution with each other without the worry of litigations/legal proceedings or the enforcement of any security.
-There are additional relief measures for certain types of scheduled contracts, for example, one such as the inability to forfeit any deposit (or part thereof) for event/tourism-related contract.
+Differing from an absolution, the COVID-19 (Temporary Measures) Act does not remove contractual obligations, rather, it modifies them by suspending/placing a moratorium on those obligations for an initial period of 6 months from 20 April 2020 to 19 October 2020.
+This is designed to create breathing space for contracting parties to negotiate and work out an acceptable solution without the fear of litigations/legal proceedings or the enforcement of any security.

-The protection applies to contractual obligations that are to be performed on or after 1 February 2020.
-The party relying on the relief has to show that their inability to perform is to a material extent caused by a COVID-19 event and that they have served a notification for relief in accordance with the requirements of the COVID-19 Bill.
+Additional relief measures detailed in the COVID-19 (Temporary Measures) Act are provided for certain types of scheduled contracts.
+For instance, one such measure is the inability to forfeit any deposit (or part thereof) for event/tourism-related contracts.
+This protection is applicable to contractual obligations due to be performed on or after 1 February 2020.
+However, the party leaning on this relief must convincingly demonstrate that their inability to perform, to a material extent, resulted from a COVID-19 event and that they have served a notification for relief in accordance with the requirements of the COVID-19 (Temporary Measures) Act.

-The COVID-19 Bill also modifies the statutory requirements to commence bankruptcy or insolvency proceedings in the next 6 months up to and including 19 October 2020.
+Further actions taken by the COVID-19 (Temporary Measures) Act include modifications to the statutory requirements to initiate bankruptcy or insolvency proceedings for the next 6 months (up to and including 19 October 2020).

-In addition, the Ministry of Manpower of Singapore from time to time will also issue guidelines and notices on whether an employer is entitled to cancel a work or employment pass – it is important for employers to keep updated on these developments.
+Moreover, the Ministry of Manpower of Singapore periodically issues guidelines and notices on whether an employer is entitled to cancel a work or employment pass and it will be worthwhile for employers to stay updated on these developments.